quchen/binary-typed/README.md

   These values obviously depend a lot on the involved data and its type;
   an example benchmark is shown in the picture below.

-- No depencency on @Internal@ modules of other libraries, and a very small dependency footprint in general.
+- No depencency on `Internal` modules of other libraries, and a very small dependency footprint in general.

 For information about usage, see the `Tutorial` submodule.

-Performance-wise, here is a value `Left (Left <100 chars lipsum>)` of type `Either (Char, Int) (Either String (Maybe Integer))` benchmarked using the `Hashed` type representation:
+Performance-wise, here is a value `Right (Left <100 chars lipsum>)` of type `Either (Char, Int) (Either String (Maybe Integer))` benchmarked using the `Hashed` type representation: